 - You do not have to remember to take a pill every day.

-- After the procedure is complete, it is a private form of birth control.
+- After the procedure is complete, it is a private method of contraception.

-- Tubal ligation does not interfere with sexual intercourse.
+- Tubal ligation does not interfere with sex.

 - There are no significant long-term side effects.